Cristiane-Pereira/Cristiane-Pereira/README.md

 ## About me

 - 🙎🏻‍♀️ I'm 31 years old and I'm from São Paulo.
-- 😄 I really like to learn more and more!
 - 🌱 I am a Front-end developer and I have experience and knowledge in systems development for Desktop and Web.
 I'm a proactive person and I'm always updating with new trends and technologies available on the market.
 I develop systems without valuing quality, structural standards